We are first time parents, I’m a first-time mama, and we are far from perfect.

 Whenever we use this salve on our little girl’s bum, the rash is almost instantly gone.
 And a tiny bit goes a long way, so getting the one-ounce bottle will last for months.

 #3 Muslin Swaddle Blankets for sleep and snuggles

 The muslin fabric blankets have been our lifesavers during the sleepless days and nights trying to get our baby girl on a schedule.
-They wrap tightly, but the fabric is still slightly flexible so it’s not too restricting, and it’s also light and breathes easily so baby doesn’t get too hot (during those hot months).
-Amazing for sleep training.
-Swaddle to go to sleep, unswaddle awake and play.
+They wrap tightly, but the fabric is still slightly flexible so it’s not too restricting, and it’s also light and breathes easily so baby doesn’t get too hot (during the hot summer season).
+Swaddle these blankets to go to sleep, unswaddle to wake and play.